Bincy1234/Bincy_Challenge/terraform/README.md

       by performing periodic health checks on the instances in the group.
 If an instance becomes unhealthy, the group terminates the unhealthy instance and launches another instance and add them to the load balancer.
+      It also handles increase in load.
+In this architecture it spins up additional instances when the average CPU utilization is increased 80%  twice within 120 seconds.

 3) AWS Launch Configurations

       The launch configuration launches the EC2 instances.
-The launch configuration executes a user-data script when a new EC2 instance is spun up.
-The user-data downloads necessary tools and executes the ansible role `static_web_app` to dispaly HelloWorld.
+Once the instance is up it executes a user-data script.
+The user-data downloads necessary tools and executes the ansible role [`static_web_app`][ansible] to display HelloWorld.

 4) AWS Security Groups

-    Security Groups can add rules that control the inbound and outbound traffic to instances.
+      Security Groups can add rules that control the inbound and outbound traffic to the ALB and the instances.

-5  AWS key pairs
+5  AWS EC2 key pairs

-    key pair  is used for authentication while connecting to the instance.
+      A Key Pair is used for authentication while connecting to the instances.

 6) AWS Cloudwatch Metric Alarm

       A Cloud Watch alarm will trigger a new instance if the CPU utilization is near 80% after 120 secs .The new instance launched is added to the application load balancer.